golemfoundation/wildland-client/Documentation/manpages/wl-storage-template.rst

 not be passed to the template.
 Use jinja's {% if variable is defined %} syntax to check if they are defined and provide reasonable defaults.

-A few examples of basic storage templates for:
+A few examples of basic storage templates:

 .. code-block:: yaml